Ref000d/AlarmingClock/README.md

 ## 📝 License

 This project is licensed under the MIT License — see the **LICENSE** file for details.

-(IDK what this means, ChatGPT wrote it.)
+(IDK what this means, ChatGPT wrote it.
+Also, there is no License file.)

 ---